Pan Seared Scallops

 The technique of adding the butter and basting the scallops as you cook them is fabulous.
 No burned or blackened butter.
 No over-done scallops.
 Just succulence.

 While I’m waxing poetic, I’m going to mention that these sea scallops are so very quick and easy to make.
-You want something really good that will cook in no more than a few minutes?
+Do you want something really good that will cook in no more than a few minutes?
 This is it.
 You can’t heat up prepared food, whether fresh or frozen, this fast.
 You can’t get take-out or delivery this fast.

-I will also mention that even though previously frozen scallops are not ideal, you can definitely use them and get them to sear.
-(Scallops that are not previously frozen can be extremely difficult to find.
+I’ll also mention that even though previously-frozen scallops aren’t ideal, you can definitely get them to sear.
+(Scallops that aren’t previously frozen can be extremely difficult to find.)
 I decided a while ago not to let that stop me.
-I defrost the scallops with paper towels under them as well as over them.
+I defrost scallops with paper towels under them as well as over them.
 I do need to change the paper towels a few times till they are defrosted and “dry.”)
-I’m now able to achieve beautifully seared scallops that I can enjoy even when fresh aren’t available.
-Wouldn’t want to be scallop-deprived.

 These scallops are easy and delicious.
 What more can one ask from a simple Sunday dinner?
 This was my first time making seafood from beginning to end, and I have to say, it’s definitely a recipe I’ll make again.